framework-one/framework-one.github.io/source/documentation/3.5/roadmap.markdown

 ---
 layout: page
 title: "FW/1 Roadmap"
-date: 2015-07-12 21:40
+date: 2015-07-23 19:40
 comments: false
 sharing: false
 footer: true
 ---
-_This is the upcoming (3.5 - clojure) documentation - for the current stable release, read the [3.1 master stable documentation](/documentation/3.1/roadmap.html)._
+_This is the upcoming (3.5 - develop) documentation - for the current stable release, read the [3.1 master stable documentation](/documentation/3.1/roadmap.html)._

 Whilst you can read the [FW/1 issues list](https://github.com/framework-one/fw1/issues) to see what's on the cards for future releases, several people have asked that I document things at a higher level so they can get a better sense of what's coming.